putuhendrawd/sqes_backend/README.md

 **Missing data:**
 - Check if station has data for the requested date
 - Verify inventory source is correct
-- Use `--skip-sensor-update` if metadata scraping fails
+- Use `--sensor-update` to update metadata with data from sensor_update_url

 ---